Public Profile Matters: A Scalable Integrated Approach to Recommend Citations in the Wild

-\paragraph{Results: First Stage Retrieval.} We compare the results of our Profiler with the current state-of-the-art Prefetcher \cite{gu2022local} and the sequential combination of Prefetcher followed by Enricher \cite{goyal-etal-2024-symtax}.
-Prefetcher operates on a hierarchical attention based text encoding to obtain a retrieved candidate list.
+We compare the results of our Profiler with the current state-of-the-art Prefetcher \cite{gu2022local} and the sequential combination of Prefetcher followed by Enricher \cite{goyal-etal-2024-symtax}.
+Prefetcher operates on a hierarchical attention based text encoding to obtain a list of first stage retrieved candidates for citation recommendation.
 Enricher ingests top 100 candidates from this prefetched list and models their symbiotic relationship embedded in the citation network to curate an enriched list of retrieved candidates, thus yielding a significantly higher Recall@300.
 In Table \ref{tab:profiler-results}, results show that the non-learnable and scalable nature of Profiler makes it highly computationally efficient in reducing the retrieval time by $32.52$x and $43.92$x on the largest dataset (ArSyTa) and the smallest dataset (FullTextPeerRead), respectively.
 Results also show Profiler's merit to retrieve better candidates by increasing the MRR by $63.85\%$ and $45.3\%$ on ArSyTa and FullTextPeerRead, respectively.